 With plenty of different cultures, sight and experiences to be had across the regions of Spain, it can be difficult to get a taste of each one.
 While it may be impossible to see every corner of Spain, using Renfe to travel the country is a great way to see as much as possible.

-If you want to take advantage of the cheap Promo tickets, then you should book as early in advance as possible.
+If you want to take advantage of the cheap Básico tickets, then you should book as early in advance as possible.
 Renfe tickets for Alvia and Avant trains are available 62 days before travel.
-AVE train tickets can be bought 90 days in advance.
+You can buy AVE train tickets up to 90 days in advance.

-Simply use our journey planner at the top of the page.
+You can search and buy Renfe tickets online using our Journey Planner.
 It’s simple, fast and most importantly, easy to understand.
 All prices, times and changes are clearly indicated, making it a hassle-free process from search to purchase.

 Once you have purchased your Renfe ticket with us, we will send you a printable version.
 Using this, you can travel on your Renfe train with no issues.

 You're also free to display the ticket on your device when travelling - printing it out is not required.

 While it’s completely up to you how much time you leave before departing, it can’t hurt to arrive 20 minutes early!
 For AVE trains, you’re required to go through security checks before reaching the platform at major stations so it’s wise to factor this into your travel plans.